rogorido/sistercities/sistercities.md

   * we use a new command: `coord_flip()` with which we can "rotate" the graph.
   * we use `theme_pander()` (from the package `ggthemes`) and modify some aspects such as the lines of the grid.

-# Otros

-as you can see all countries have more relationships to countries in the EU than with non-EU countries.
-With only one exception: Bulgaria..

-tal vez mostra r que cmabiando muy poco se puede hacer un gráfico de barras, uno lollipop de esos, etc.

 # Maps

 Representing geographical information is becoming increasingly useful and demanded.
-In the opensource world you can find several rich programs to deal with geographical information: [QGIS](http://www.qgis.org/), [gvSIG](http://www.gvsig.com/), [GRASS](https://grass.osgeo.org/), and also R.
+In the opensource world you can find several rich programs to deal with geographical information (both creating maps and making geostatistical analysis) [QGIS](http://www.qgis.org/), [gvSIG](http://www.gvsig.com/), [GRASS](https://grass.osgeo.org/), and also [R](https://cran.r-project.org/web/views/Spatial.html).

 As always in R, there are several ways to create maps.
 You can use: the ggplot2 package which is the method we learn here.
 But there are